-Most volunteers will be accommodated in a homestay with a local family, but there is also the option of a small volunteer house.
-Volunteers can expect to share a twin room with one other volunteer or have their own private room; each bedroom has its own bathroom.
-In the volunteer house there is a cleaner that comes a couple of times every week, but volunteers need to be responsible for keeping the shared house and communal spaces clean and tidy.
+Volunteers are accommodated in a homestay with a local family, which is an incredible and unique cultural immersion experience.
+Volunteers can expect to share a twin room with one other volunteer or have their own private room if there is capacity; each bedroom has its own bathroom.

 Isabela Island is very remote and it is important that volunteers are aware that internet reception is very spotty.
 There is WiFi in the office and in a few restaurants/cafes in town.
 Visitors cannot purchase a SIM card in Galapagos, only residents.
 Volunteers can purchase a SIM card on the mainland before traveling to the island, or use an international phone plan that covers them abroad.
 The Internet is too poor to expect to watch Netflix or have video calls while on the island.

-The meals provided vary depending on the accommodation type you are placed in.
-Volunteers in a homestay are provided with three meals per day (breakfast, lunch, and dinner).
+Volunteers are provided with three meals per day (breakfast, lunch, and dinner).
 Breakfast and dinner are provided at the homestay and volunteers can expect fresh fruit, fried eggs, bread and cooked green plantains.
 Lunch is provided at local associated restaurants and volunteers will have a variety of menu items to choose from.
 Lunch and dinner meals will include protein (meat, fish), rice and some veggies (varied depending on the season) and meals often start with a soup and include a natural drink.

-There is filtered water available in the local teams office, volunteer house and in homestays and volunteers are requested to bring a reusable water bottle with them.
+There is filtered water available in the local teams office and in homestays, and volunteers are requested to bring a reusable water bottle with them.

 If you have any special dietary requirements, please let us know so we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but as a volunteer, there is a need to be flexible.